 Why do memories of vivid dreams disappear soon after waking up

-+ Action steps that you can implement right away!
++ simple actions that you can implement right away!

 1. 5 Sleeping stages